TheKidCoder/duo-auth/README.md

 ### Create a Signed Request

-To create a signed request to be passed to the DUO servers use the follow singleton method:
+To create a signed request to be passed to the DUO servers, use the follow class method:
 ```ruby
   Duo::Auth.sign_request(ENV[:duo_ikey], ENV[:duo_skey], Rails::Application.config.secret_token, @user.id)
 ```